crosscon/context-based-auth-crosscon-demo/README.md

 ## Testing

 **Note:** Testing here refers to testing the TA *without the Nexmon VM*!
 It is mainly meant to confirm the configuration and to verify that the build system works.
 Since no Nexmon VM is present, the expected behavior regarding the communication via shared memory must be simulated using a series of `busybox devmem` commands.
+After adding the Nexmon VM, the commands work without manually writing the shared memory.

 The following commands expect the shared memory area to be configured starting at address `0x9000000`.
 The hypervisor configuration provided in this repository has that value by default.